Best Drum Practice Pad: Tried and Tested for Proven Results

 The mutes are made from black, non-slip rubber and allow you to practice quieter on your drum set.
 They also double up as thin, lightweight practice pads in a pinch when placed on a hard surface like a table.

-Apart from the good look and feel compared to other mutes I've tried, I appreciate the fact that they are easy to install and remove when I want to go back to playing on my unmuted drumset, an obvious advantage over those silent mesh heads that you'd have to install semi-permanently on your drums.
+Apart from the good look and feel compared to other mutes I’ve tried, like the Aquarian Super Pad, I appreciate the fact that they are easy to install and remove when I want to go back to playing on my unmuted drumset, an obvious advantage over those silent mesh heads you’d have to install semi-permanently on your drums.

 I was hoping for more of a reduction in sound than these provide – I guess I’ll have to stick to my regular practice pads or electronic kit if I want to be “middle-of-the-night” quiet.
 Also, I’m a bit sensitive to the smell of the rubber but luckily that dissipated over a few days.